 Nursey Sheepskin appear to have kept their production in the UK, although you should check as country of origin is not given against all products, suggesting some are foreign made.
 “After 170 years in business, Nursey Sheepskin handmakes the finest luxury sheepskin slippers, hats, headbands, gloves and mittens.
 Cut and stitched in the family’s original workshop in Suffolk, a Nursey Sheepskin product will last you a life time” it says on their website.
 It seems they had a factory shop up until 2014 and that they no longer do wholesale.
 Founded in 1846 and they have the claim to fame that Del Boy’, portrayed by Sir David Jason, in the hit BBC comedy ‘Only Fools And Horses’ regularly wore a Nursey coat – http://www.nurseysheepskin.co.uk

 Funi is a wooly hat and scarf company who make all their products in the UK.
 Established in 2008, everything is hand knitted by a team of British ladies on our fair isle.
 There’s an extensive range of beanies (with or without bobbles), headbands, face and neck warmers to choose from or you can design your own.
 They say on their website “Our headwear is made in the UK by a crack-team of knitters – and being able to say “we manufacture in Britain” is something we’re proud of.
 The yarn we use is made and spun in the North of England.
 We dabbled with using other countries to produce our stuff, but frankly it felt a little wrong.
-So even our team and club beanies are made by us in Britain now” – http://www.funiwear.com
+So even our team and club beanies are made by us in Britain now”.
+Upadte – As of April 2020 Funi say they are closing which is a shame – they company might be for sale though so hopefully someone might buy it – http://www.funiwear.com

 Cambrian Woollen Mill British wool woollen socks are fabulous.
 Medium weight (to heavy weight) I would say and plenty long enough, they are perfect for everyday wear with boots.
 Being 90% British wool they are as close as you can get to 100% wool and still retain some wear resistance.
 I got my green ones from Bison Bushcraft.
 Based in Wales, Cambrian Mill design, weave and manufacture wool products, such as socks, purses, ties, dog coats, scarves, shawls, cushions, picnic blankets, blankets, throws, baby blankets, and Welsh tartan scarves – all made at their mill in Wales.
 Cambrian Woollen Mill is located just north of Llanwrtyd Wells, Powys.
 There is or at least was a Cambrian Mill Gift Shop & Heritage Centre and it seems at least part of the mill was up for sale during 2016.
 Very little information about the mill or the company is given on their website – http://www.cambrianmill.co.uk